Chapter 5120-5 Funds

 (7) If the cashier's office is not the point of sale, the warden or designee shall be responsible for collecting money at the point of sale and forwarding it to the cashier's office on a daily basis.
 The sales receipt, for each item sold, shall include the inmate name and number, retail amount, and sales tax.
 The original sales receipt shall be kept in the cashier's office, and copies shall be given to the inmate and the purchaser.

 (8) The cashier's office is responsible for the accounting and distribution of monies, including state sales tax.
-Monies collected, excluding sales tax, shall be distributed monthly with eighty per cent credited to the inmate's personal account and twenty per cent remaining in the established account.
-Operational expenses for the sales counter (e.g., sales tickets, cash register, price tags, wrapping paper) shall be paid from the twenty per cent retained in that account.
+Monies collected must first be used to pay sales tax and the remainder shall be distributed monthly with eighty per cent credited to the inmate's personal account and twenty per cent remaining in the established account for operational expenses such as sales tickets, cash register, price tags and wrapping paper.

 (C) Inmate personal services (e.g., car washing and waxing, barber shop, and hair dressing).